JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 ### Goals for this session
 1. Learn how to run SMASH within JETSCAPE as a hadronic afterburner
-2. Understand SMASH's in- and outputs
+2. Understand SMASH's inputs and outputs
-3. Learn how the afterburner effects the resulting spectra
+3. Learn how the afterburner affects the resulting spectra

-If you have time before the hands-on session itself, it would be perfect, if you follow the instructions of section 1), since the instructions there take some time to compile and run.
+It is strongly advised that you follow the instructions of section 1) before the hands-on session itself.
+This is because these instructions take a considerable time to compile and run.

 #### Background and more information on SMASH

-SMASH is a hadronic transport code.
-In JETSCAPE it simulates multiple hadron-hadron scatterings in the final dilute stage of the fireball evolution as so called afterburner.
+SMASH (Simulating Many Accelerated Strongly-interacting Hadrons) is a hadronic transport code.
+In JETSCAPE, it simulates multiple hadron-hadron scatterings in the final dilute stage of the fireball evolution, and in this role it is often called an afterburner.
 To get a picture of the microscopic evolution of the hadronic medium, have a look at the visualization at the [official SMASH homepage](https://smash-transport.github.io/).
-As seen in the video, SMASH can also be used on its own for lower energy collisions.
+As seen in the video, SMASH can be used not only as an afterburner, but also to simulate the entire span of a heavy-ion collision (as long as the collision energy is low enough).

-Apart from the webpage, you find more information on SMASH in the [Github repository](https://github.com/smash-transport/smash), in the [User Guide](https://theory.gsi.de/~smash/userguide/current/) and in the detailed [development documentation](http://theory.gsi.de/~smash/doc/current/).
+Beyond the webpage, you can find more information on SMASH in the [Github repository](https://github.com/smash-transport/smash), in the [User Guide](https://theory.gsi.de/~smash/userguide/current/), and in the detailed [development documentation](http://theory.gsi.de/~smash/doc/current/).
 The main publication of SMASH is [Phys.
 Rev. C 94, 054905 (2016)](https://arxiv.org/abs/1606.06642)

 ## 1) Compile and run JETSCAPE with SMASH